Round galvanized metal lantern with three curved satin glasses

 Description

-Manufactured in Italy, it originates from the early decades of the 20th century and is functional, in good condition, without dents, with a beautiful patina in greenish shades due to zinc oxide.
+Manufactured in Italy, it dates from the early 20th century and is in working condition, good shape, without dents, with a beautiful patina in greenish tones due to zinc oxide.
 Ready to hang.

 Inside, it is fitted with an E27 socket.